abr71310/job_projects/thumbtack/README.md

 The outputs all correspond to the input files, with the format "out[#].txt".

-The intention behind this was to ensure consistency in the test unit.
+The intention behind this was to ensure consistency when testing.